norton120/pirate_baby/content/posts/langchain_is_ticking_timebomb.md

 When your framework is designed as a pile of scripts, your application becomes a huge pile of scripts.

 ### Huh?
 Moments
-About the time we were realizing that the larger `langchain` package was not what we wanted and began attempting to extract `langchain-core` on our own, a discussion thread o
+About the time we were realizing that the larger `langchain` package was not what we wanted and began attempting to extract `langchain-core` on our own, a similar discussion thread appeared within the LangChain repo.
+We were excited to see the parity of thought!
+But a comment regarding version strategy stood out to all of the team:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMzk0NjQ3NjEsLTk4MzY2MjIxMiwtOT
+eyJoaXN0b3J5IjpbLTMwNjg5MTE2MSwtOTgzNjYyMjEyLC05Mz
-M4NDgwMjg3LC0xNTU3NTgyMjcsMTIxMzQzNjYzOCwxMzgyMzYz
+g0ODAyODcsLTE1NTc1ODIyNywxMjEzNDM2NjM4LDEzODIzNjMz
-MzRdfQ==
+NF19
 -->